nishant1005/Interview_Practice/Solutions.md

 # Q5)Find the element in a singly linked list that's m elements from the end.
 For example, if a linked list has 5 elements, the 3rd element from the end is the 3rd element.

-Solution5)Here i first created a linkedlist,then traversed through every node to calcluste the length.Then we find distance between total length and mth element we want to find.Now we iterative though the list again till this distance,to find the mth element.
+Solution5)Here i first created a linkedlist,then traversed through every node to calculate the length.Then we find distance between total length and mth element we want to find.Now we iterative though the list again till this distance,to find the mth element.

 Time Complexity:O(n)-n-number of nodes.